harlan-zw/vue-cli-plugin-import-components/README.md

 > Plugin to scan and auto import components for Vue CLI - Vue 3

+---

+:fire: Note this is still an experimental build.
+Use with caution.

+---

 ## Table of Contents

 - [Features](#features)